 - Unknown – Sometimes the cause of hearing loss is unknown

 Is all hearing loss permanent?

-How is a baby’s hearing screened?
+How will my baby’s hearing be screened?

-- an outpatient rescreen, or
+- an outpatient rescreen, and/or

 - a follow-up appointment with an audiologist to confirm or rule out hearing loss.

 Is the hearing screen covered by my insurance?